libratbag/libratbag/doc/dbus.rst

         :type: au
         :flags: read-only, constant

-        The capabilities supported by this device. see `enum ratbag_device_capability` in libratbag-enums.h for the list of permissible capabilities.
+	The capabilities supported by this device. see :cpp:enum:`ratbag_device_capability` in libratbag-enums.h for the
+	list of permissible capabilities.

 .. attribute:: Profiles